PhilipYip1988/python-notebooks/readme.md

 ## The Plotly Library

 plotly is a Python plotting library that creates plots using nodejs.
-This allows plots to be displayed interactively in the cell output of an interactive Python notebook.
-The plotly express module use syntax similar to seaborn:
+This allows plots to be displayed interactively in the cell output of an interactive Python notebook:

 * [Plotly Library](./plotly_library/notebook.ipynb)